kimijiang/Legend_of-Valor/Readme.txt

 # CS611-Legends

-Name
+Name	#Team 25
 -------------------------------------------------------------------------------------------------
 Haoyu Zhang
 U81614811

+Xinzhe Jiang
+U50938348

+Weihao Li
+U96877058

 Files
 -------------------------------------------------------------------------------------------------
 Armor.java - Store the information of armor and be computed during fight.
-Cell.java - Single cell in the map, the super class of CommonSpace, Inaccessible and Market.
+BushCell - A subclass of CommonSpace, will increase the dexterity of hero depend on number of round stayed in CaveCell - A subclass of CommonSpace, will increase the agility of hero depend on number of round stayed in Cell.java - Single cell in the map, the super class of CommonSpace, Inaccessible and Market.
-CommonSpace.java -  A subclass of cell, fight will happen in the common space under a probability.
+CommonSpace.java -  A subclass of cell and also an abstract class, fight will happen in the common space under a probability.
 Dragon.java - A subclass of monster, has a higher damage.
 Equipment.java - All things heroes can be equipped with and use are thought as equipment.
 Exoskeleton.java - A subclass of monster, has increased defense.